 There is a very important parameter when connecting loudspeakers to an amplifier, which is called “impedance“, and which is measured in Ohms.

 It could be said in this matching amplifier to speakers guide, that impedance is the resistance provided by an electrical audio signal when passing to a particular device (speaker) from an audio source.
 We must always choose the minimum impedance values supported by our audio source (amplifier), as this way the signal would arrive with more force.

 There must always be a match between the impedance of the amplifier and the impedance of the speakers.
 The higher the ohms, the lower the output power of the speakers.
-If the impedance of the speakers you put in the example is from 4Ω, 6Ω and 8Ω and the amplifier only sends from 6Ω, that (6Ω) should be the correct impedance.
+If the impedance of the speakers you put in the example is from 4Ω, 6Ω and 8Ω and the amplifier only send from 6Ω, that (6Ω) should be the correct impedance.

 The basic idea is that the loudspeakers that we connect to the amplifier must be within the Ohms range that the amplifier supports.
 If what we connect “has less Ohms”, we can charge our amplifier, especially if it is a tube amplifier.